UT-SE-Research/ODRepair/README.md

 | ---- | ---- | ---- | ---- |
 |  ...      | ... | ...    | ...    |

 The input file that our experiments use is under /experiments/data/victim.csv.
 This file contains all the 327 tests in our experiments.
-We also provide a file named /data/test.csv which contains only 2 tests for simply use.
+We also provide a file named /data/test.csv which contains only 2 tests for simple use.

 ```shell
 bash runAll.sh <path_to_input_file>